alexandergdot123/FPGA_GPU/README.md

 ## Overview

 This project is a 24-core, 32-thread GPU designed for the Spartan-7 FPGA (xcs50-csga324-1).
 It is optimized for integer matrix multiplication and sprite copying to a frame buffer.
 The GPU employs a SIMD architecture and is designed to maximize the LUT capacity of the FPGA.
 This project was developed as part of my ECE 385 final project.
+The MicroBlaze and the alexIP block run at 100MHz, while the memory subsystem runs at 200MHz.

 ## Features